Mobile Menu

 Chicken Broccoli Casserole

-This recipe is made easiest with pre-cooked chicken (I frequently cook extra chicken on weekends or when I’m cooking some for another recipe so that I have some ready to go when I’m short on time) and frozen veggies, but you could start with raw chicken and fresh vegetables if you have a bit more time.
-Here’s my healthy take on a family favorite.
+It’s easiest to make this recipe with pre-cooked chicken.
+I frequently cook extra chicken on weekends or when I’m making some for another recipe (like chicken enchiladas verdes) so that I have some ready to go when I’m short on time.
+However, you can absolutely start with raw chicken and bake it in the oven or dice it and then saute it in a skillet.

 I love to let my kids help cook whenever possible.
-Letting the kids help cook is one of the ways I help them learn to love a wide variety of foods and avoid picky eaters.
-We have the crinkle cutter with the wooden handle from this set and I love to let the children help chop the cooked chicken and grate the cheese if I use it.
+Letting the kids help cook is one of the ways I help them learn to love a wide variety of foods.
+It’s also a really great way to help avoid developing picky eaters.

 Chicken Broccoli Casserole Recipe